-5-6-3 Development Standards.
-The following standards shall apply to development within the C-1 Central Business Zoning District Classification and Central Business Conditional Zoning District Classification in addition to all other applicable standards contained in this Ordinance.

-5-6-3.1 Parking & Loading.
+- 5-6-3 Special Uses.
+Within the C-1 Central Business Zoning District Classification, the following uses and structure size may only be authorized by issuance of a special use permit and shall be processed under special use review in accordance with Section 7-4 of the Zoning Ordinance.
+Such development or redevelopment shall not require rezoning of the property to a special use or planned development district. (amended 2-8-01, 04-07-11, 05-05-11) - a) Any development or redevelopment involving more than 50,000 ft of gross floor area; - b) Shelter facilities, subject to special requirements contained in Section 16-4, below. - 5-6-4 Development Standards.
+The following standards shall apply to development within the C-1 Central Business Zoning District Classification in addition to all other applicable standards contained in this Ordinance. (added 2-8-01) - 5-6-4.1 Parking & Loading.
 For non-residential developments and residential developments containing fewer than five dwelling units, no off-street parking is required.
-For residential developments containing five or more dwelling units, off-street parking of one and one-half spaces (1.5) per dwelling unit shall be provided.
+For residential developments containing five or more dwelling units, off-street parking of one and one-half spaces per dwelling unit shall be provided.

 As far as practicable, off-street parking, when provided, shall be accessed by means of east-west streets or alley ways and shall be designed so that it is screened, as far as practicable, to minimize motor vehicles and parking areas from view from Main, Church and King Streets.
-This provision is not intended to require that buildings be screened from view.
+This provision is not intended to require that buildings be screened from view. (amended 07-06-06)